trubrics/trubrics-sdk/README.md

 # Welcome to the trubrics-sdk

-Trubrics enables AI teams to **collect, analyse and manage user feedback** on their models.
+Trubrics enables AI teams to **collect, analyse and manage user prompts & feedback** on models.
+This allows teams to:

+- **🚨 Identify bugs** - users are constantly running inference on models, and may be more likely to find bugs than an ML monitoring system
+- **🧑‍💻️ Fine tune** - users often hold domain knowledge that can be useful to fine tune models
+- **👥 Align** - identifying user preferences will help to align models to users

 <img src="./assets/trubrics-example.png"  width="800">